BrianGakungi/R-IP/README.md

 # R-IP

+HERE IS THE LINK TO MY NOTEBOOK: http://rpubs.com/Gakungi/907516

 # {John Njagi Advertising campaign analysis}
 #### {Detailed analysis of implementation of R programming language in an advertising campaign analysis}, {27th May, 2022}
 #### By **{John Njagi}**